-For our budding scientist’s 11th birthday party, we invited five friends over and did a few experiments.
-In this article, I’ll share the four easy science experiments that you can complete with your children too!
+For our budding scientist’s 11th birthday party, we invited five friends over and did four fun educational activities for kids.
+It’s so important to do what we can to reduce screen time and keep our kids’ minds active.
+In this article, I’ll share these four easy science experiments, including making disappearing ink, that you can complete with your kids too!

 The first order of business was lab safety.
 Everyone was given a pair of vinyl gloves and safety glasses.
 After donning the proper safety wear, our first experiment was to prepare some disappearing ink to write the birthday scientist a secret message.
 We discussed acid and base reactions and how they make great science experiments at home.
 To make the ink we dissolved phenolthalein in alcohol and added it to some water.
 We then added just enough of a weak sodium hydroxide solution to turn the indicator pink.
 The budding scientists were given a tube of “ink,” a paintbrush, and paper to write a message.

 To their surprise the ink disappeared before their eyes.
 The water in the ink reacts with the carbon dioxide in the air and forms carbonic acid and lowers the pH of the ink, rendering it colorless.
 For our birthday boy to develop his secret message, we took a paper towel with ammonia and lightly rubbed it on the paper and the ink reappeared.